Head-Royce School: Athletics

 Head-Royce's mascot is a Jayhawk named Tuffy.
 The high school competes as a member of the Bay Counties League - East (BCL East).
 The middle school competes as a member of the Bay Area Interscholastic Athletic League (BAIAL).
 Its rival is The College Preparatory School, commonly known as 'CPS'.

 Athletic facilities on campus include the Paul Chapman Pavilion (commonly referred to as "the gym") for basketball and volleyball, three tennis courts (each named), and the Farley Field with the Jesse Becherer Diamond for soccer, baseball, softball, and lacrosse.
 Head-Royce also has several small practice basketball courts spread around campus.
 A new drainage system was installed underneath the field in the winter of 2005–2006 to prevent mud patches which had become a problem.
 The school has also installed a running path on a hill above the field which can be used for recreational running.
+The field is now made of turf.
 A swimming pool is on campus for lower school swim lessons, PE classes, and the swim team, but it is not of regulation size and therefore does not host many meets.
 The golf team plays at Lake Chabot Golf Course, which is near the school.
 No plans to improve the athletic facilities have so far been revealed in the master plan.

 In the 2005–2006 school year, the middle school varsity boys teams (high school class of 2010) went undefeated and won the championship in all three of their sports (soccer, basketball, and baseball).
 This is the first time in league history that the same school has won all three championships and gone undefeated in the three sports.

 The high school men's varsity basketball team and women's varsity soccer team have won the BCL championship six years in a row.
 In the 2006 season, the women's varsity volleyball team won the BCL championship.
 The men's varsity soccer program has been extremely successful with multiple BCL championships and two NCS Championship appearances in the last 4 years.
 The men's varsity volleyball program were BCL champions in 2006 and 2007 and came in second in NCS in 2006.
 In 2009, the men's varsity baseball program won the NCS Championship.
 In 2010 the men's varsity soccer, basketball, and tennis programs all won the BCL championship.
 The 2012–2013 women's varsity soccer team made history by advancing all the way to the NCS Championship game.

 In 2016, the women's varsity volleyball team won the CIF State Division V championship, the first statewide team championship in the school's history.